jewelsofthought/neshama/site/posts/judaica/psalm_86.md

 <div style="margin-left: 2rem">
 A prayer of David.
 O Lord, incline Your ear; answer me for I am poor and needy.<br />
-Watch my soul for I am a pious man; save Your servant-You, my God-who trusts in You.<br />
+Watch my soul for I am a pious man; save Your servant&mdash;You, my God&mdash;who trusts in You.<br />
 Be gracious to me, O Lord, for I call to You all the days.<br />
 Cause the soul of Your servant to rejoice, for to You, O Lord, I lift my soul.<br />
 For You, O Lord, are good and forgiving, with much kindness to all who call You.<br />